opipari/DeepRobWeb/projects/project0.md

     - [Project 0 starter code: P0.zip](/assets/projects/P0.zip)

 2. <b>Unzip the starter code and upload to Google Drive</b>
     - Once unzipped, you should find a root directory titled 'P0'.
 The 'P0' directory contains all starter code and files needed to complete this project.
-Please upload the 'P0' directory to your [Google Drive](https://drive.google.com/){:target="_blank"}.
+Please upload the 'P0' directory to your [Google Drive](https://drive.google.com/){: target="_blank" rel="noopener noreferrer"}.

 3. <b>Open the `*.ipynb` and `*.py` files and implement features</b>
     - We recommend implementing the features in a Google Colab environment.
 The Colab development environment can be accessed by double-clicking on each `*.ipynb` and `*.py` file within your Drive.
 Instructions for each feature are included in the `pytorch101.ipynb` file.